Staff

 (231) 722-7878 ext.
 160

-Joel Fitzpatrick works for WMSRDC as the Transportation Planning Director, overseeing all transportation programs for the Commission.
-He has been with the agency since 2007.
-Joel coordinates the agency’s small urban and rural transportation programs, overseeing transportation project selection, and programming for the region’s five counties.
-He also administers the MPO’s traffic count program, which collects approximately 100 traffic counts per year, as well as the region’s asset management program, which collects data for hundreds of miles of federal aid eligible roads every year.
+Joel is the Transportation Planning Director and has worked for WMSRDC since 2007.
+In this role he oversees all transportation programs for the Commission, managing the small urban and rural transportation initiatives across the five county region.
+He is responsible for the selection and programming of transportation projects and administers the MPO’s traffic count program, which collects approximately 100 traffic counts annually.
+Additionally, Joel oversees the region’s asset management program which gathers data on hundreds of miles of federal aid-eligible roads each year.

-Joel serves on the Michigan Department of Transportation’s Rural Task Force Oversight Board as well as its education sub-committee.
-Joel is a member of the American Planning Association and is a Certified Planner through their American Institute of Certified Planners (AICP).
+Joel is an active member of the Michigan Department of Transportation’s Rural Task Force Oversight Board as well as its education sub-committee.
+He holds membership with the American Planning Association and is a Certified Planner through the American Institute of Certified Planners (AICP).
 He has also completed the Michigan Infrastructure Council’s Asset Management Champion Program.
-Joel’s prior experience includes having served on the City of Roosevelt Park’s Planning Commission and Zoning Board of Appeals.
-Prior to joining WMSRDC, Joel worked in various planning positions focusing on economic development planning, historic district planning, grant writing, and recreation planning.
-Joel has an undergraduate degree in Economics as well as a Master’s degree in Public Administration, both from Central Michigan University.
+Joel’s prior experience includes serving on the City of Roosevelt Park’s Planning Commission and Zoning Board of Appeals.
+Prior to joining WMSRDC, he worked in several planning roles, focusing on economic development, historic district planning, grant writing, and recreation planning.
+Joel holds an undergraduate degree in economics and a master’s degree in public administration, both from Central Michigan University.

 Brian Mulnix, Program Manager